-- A request for a Tree Removal Permit shall be submitted and approved prior to the removal of any Heritage or Protected Tree in the City. - ii.
-A developer must submit a complete application along with the applicable fees as determined by the most recent fee ordinance. - iii.
-A developer must submit a Tree Survey and Tree Preservation Plan, if required as stated herein, with the Tree Removal Permit application, and the Tree Survey or Tree Preservation Plan must be prepared or certified by an ISA Certified Arborist. - iv.
-A Tree Removal Permit is valid for one hundred eighty (180) days, or for the duration of a Building Permit, Site Plan, Clearing and Grading Permit, or Clear and Grubbing Permit issued in conjunction with the Tree Removal Permit, whichever is longer. - v.
-After the Tree Removal Permit is issued, the developer must obtain a Tree Protection Sign from the City and post it, at any location, on the lot or parcel subject to this Subchapter, which is designated in the Tree Removal Permit.
+- i.
+A developer must submit a complete application along with the applicable fees as determined by the most recent fee ordinance. - ii.
+A developer must submit a Tree Survey and Tree Preservation Plan, if required as stated herein, with the Tree Removal Permit application, and the Tree Survey or Tree Preservation Plan must be prepared or certified by an ISA Certified Arborist. - iii.
+A Tree Removal Permit is valid for one hundred eighty (180) days, or for the duration of a Building Permit, Site Plan, Clearing and Grading Permit, Clear and Grubbing Permit, or Gas Well Development Plat or Gas Well Site Plan issued in conjunction with the Tree Removal Permit, whichever is longer. - iv.
+After the Tree Removal Permit is issued, the developer must post Tree Protection Signage, at any location, on the lot or parcel subject to this Subchapter, which is designated in the Tree Removal Permit.
 The sign shall be in the form approved by the City's Urban Forester and as described in the Site Design Criteria Manual.